Open-EO/openeo-js-client/README.md

 # openeo-js-client
-JavaScript client for the OpenEO API.
+JavaScript client for the OpenEO API (proof-of-concept).

 This library can be run in a recent browser supporting ECMAScript 2015 or node.js.
 One depencency is required to run the OpenEO JS client: [axios](https://github.com/axios/axios).
 See [examples/](examples/) for usage exmaples.